solo-io/solo-cop/workshops/opa-sidecar-externalauth/README.md

         istio: ingressgateway
 ```

+We created a simple `Workspace`, `WorkspaceSettings` object, an `ExtAuthServer` resource, and a `RouteTable` with an accompanying `VirtualGateway`.
 This route table and virtual gateway will send all traffic with the `X-httpbin` header to the httpbin service.
-Curl it through the ingress gateway IP to validate that we can send requests to the `bytes/200` and `status/200` endpoints before we configure ExternalAuth to use our rego policy.
+Curl it through the ingress gateway IP to validate that we can send requests to the `bytes/200` and `status/200` endpoints before we configure the external auth server to use our rego policy.
+To learn more about these resources, check out the solo.io Gloo Gateway docs: https://docs.solo.io/gloo-gateway/latest/concepts/.

 Now that we’ve verified routing is working, let’s apply an ExtAuthPolicy to configure ExternalAuth to use our rego policy.
 Save the yaml below into a file in your project directory and apply it with `kubectl apply -f <your-file>.yaml`.